 It is hard to refuse this sort of thing unless you say it with a lack of confidence in your tone because the employee is doing another person a favor, not you.

 Plus, the employee would rather work on a task that somebody has already started and where the job is underway because it beats starting a fresh task independently.

 Watch Captain Picard on Star Trek: Generations.
 He is not a joker.
 He is stern but calm.
 Being funny requires exposing your feelings, which is something that an introverted leader might not want to risk.

 You literally create a self-fulfilling prophecy whenever you self-deprecate in front of your staff.
 As an introvert, you need to hide your self-loathing in front of your staff.

 Your Colleagues Are Not Your Friends

-Even if you have a good relationship with your team – and you should to build trust – you are not their best friends.
+Even if you have a good relationship with your team and build trust, you are not their best friend.